Flynn: Scope to go further after Network Rail fine should be explored

 Mr Flynn, who represents Aberdeen South at Westminster, said people in the north-east were “very shook” by the crash at Carmont, near Stonehaven, Aberdeenshire on August 12 2020.

-Three people – driver Brett McCullough, 45, conductor Donald Dinnie, 58 and passenger Christopher Sutchbury, 63 – died when the train derailed after hitting gravel washout on the rails as a result of a drainage channel failure.
+Three people – driver Brett McCullough, 45, conductor Donald Dinnie, 58 and passenger Christopher Stuchbury, 62, died when the train derailed after hitting gravel washout on the rails as a result of a drainage channel failure.

 This week, Network Rail was fined £6.7 million by judge Lord Matthews at the High Court in Aberdeen after admitting breaches of the Health and Safety Act which ultimately led to the crash.